ablab/IsoQuant/README.md

 #### Read to isoform matching:

 `--matching-strategy` A preset of parameters for read to isoform matching algorithm, should be one of
-* `exact` - delta = 0, all minor errors and exon elongations are treated as inconsistencies;
+* `exact` - delta = 0, all minor errors are treated as inconsistencies;
-* `precise` - delta = 3, only minor alignment errors and exon elongations are allowed, cutoff = 30;
+* `precise` - delta = 3, only minor alignment errors are allowed;
-* `default` - delta = 6, alignment errors and exon elongations are allowed, cutoff = 100;
+* `default` - delta = 6, alignment errors typical for Nanopore reads are allowed, short novel introns are treated as deletions;
-* `loose` - delta = 12, resolve ambiguous matches based on nucleotide similarity, allow extra introns/alternative TSS/polyA sites, minor errors and exon elongation allowed, cutoff = 300.
+* `loose` - delta = 12, even more serious inconsistencies are ignored, ambiguity is resolved based on nucleotide similarity.

 Matching strategy is chosen automatically based on specified data type.
-However, parameters will be overridden if the matching strategy is set manually.
+However, the parameters will be overridden if the matching strategy is set manually.

 You can manually set some of the parameters (will override options in the preset):